When Sade sang in ‘Smooth Operator’ – “Coast to coast, LA to Chicago” – she obviously hadn’t consulted a map.

 songs.available IS NOT false

-You can find all the information related to the map, the sources, and the code on his GitHub account: https://github.com/javierarce/spotimap.
+You can find all the information related to the map the sources and the code on his GitHub account: https://github.com/javierarce/spotimap.